-Trade receivables are recognised at the amount that is expected to be received less doubtful debts, which are assessed individually.
+Trade receivables are recognised at the amount that is expected to be received less expected credit losses, which are assessed individually.
 Trade receivables have short expected maturities, which is why the value of each receivable is carried at its nominal amount without discounting.
 Impairment losses on trade receivables are recognised in operating expenses.